 In this method, you make the minimum payments on your credit card debt.
 This will help you pay the loan in the long term while keeping your balances high on the credit card.
 But if you want to save for retirement and have a low income then don’t go for this method.
 The reason is it is the most costly method and you pay a large amount in interest.

 These are companies that provide financial education.
-They have experienced and trained employees who help you learn to make a budget, managing your debt, paying down your debt, and give workshops.
+They have experienced and trained employees who help you learn to make a budget, manage your debt, pay down your debt, and give workshops.
 These are good for learning the ins and outs of financial management.
 But at the same time, these programs take a long time to complete and you still pay your debt 100% including interest.
-This option is good if you’ve $10,000 or less debt.
+This option is good if you’ve $10,000 or less in debt.

 Frequently asked questions (FAQs)